demisto/content/Packs/ExabeamDataLake/Integrations/ExabeamDataLake/README.md

-Cloud-delivered Data Lake provides a highly scalable, cost-effective, and searchable log management system.
+Exabeam Data Lake provides a highly scalable, cost-effective, and searchable log management system.
 Data Lake is used for log collection, storage, processing, and presentation.

 This integration was integrated and tested with version DL-i40.3 of Exabeam Data Lake

 ## Configure Exabeam Data Lake on Cortex XSOAR